microsoft/azuredevopslabs/labs/tfs/readyroll/readme.md

 -   Extend DevOps practices from your application to your database

+## Pre-requisites

+In order to complete this lab you will need the Microsoft Visual Studio 2017 ALM virtual machine provided by Microsoft.
+For more information on acquiring and using this virtual machine, please see [this post](http://aka.ms/almvm).

 ### Task 1: Creating databases from a Script

 1. Log in as **Sachin Raj** (VSALM\\Sachin).
 All user passwords are